dotnet/sdk-container-builds/docs/RegistryAuthentication.md

 ### Credential helpers

 The `credHelpers` section of the config.json file is a key/value map between registry names and the names of specific programs that can be used to create and retrieve credentials for that registry.
 This is often used when particular registries have complex authentication requirements.
-In order for this kind of authentication to work, you must have an application named `docker-credential-{name}` on yrou system's PATH.
+In order for this kind of authentication to work, you must have an application named `docker-credential-{name}` on your system's PATH.
 These kinds of credentials tend to be very secure, but can be hard to setup on development or CI machines.

 ### System Keychains